Connie Moran: Hurricane Katrina

 Hurricane Katrina hit the Gulf Coast six weeks after Moran took office as mayor in 2005.
 When Katrina destroyed 150 miles of coastline on August 29, 2005, Ocean Spring's waterfront was devastated, but the historic downtown suffered no storm surge, and the damage was limited to roofs, windows and storefronts.
 Moran drew on her background as an economic development expert to develop a plan to rebuild the city, structurally and economically, while trying to retain the city's historical value and contain urban sprawl while still advocating for growth.

 The mayor first gained national attention when she locked horns with the Federal Emergency Management Agency (FEMA).
 Moran preferred "Katrina Cottages" to standard-issue mobile homes, which would likely not be used as permanent housing.
 Moran said she wanted to be sure one of the oldest French colonies in the country (Ocean Springs was founded in 1699) maintained an element of traditionalism even as it recovered from the storm.
 FEMA allocated almost $400 million to bring in the alternate structures.

 First Lady Laura Bush toured Ocean Springs and the Katrina Cottages with Moran in February 2007.

 Treasurer campaign

 Moran ran for Mississippi State Treasurer in 2011.
 She received the Democratic Party nomination, but was defeated by Republican candidate Lynn Fitch in the general election.

 Public Service Commissioner Campaign

-Moran ran for PSC in the Southern District in 2019, and won the Democratic nomination with 78.3% of the vote.
+Moran ran for the Public Service Commission in the Southern District in 2019, and won the Democratic nomination with 78.3% of the vote.
 She faced Dane Maxwell, Mayor of Pascagoula in the general election and lost.